ctds-usyd/library-webscraping/_episodes/01-introduction.md

 a bit closer at how information is organized in an HTML document and how to build queries to access a specific subset of that information.

+## Tools and techniques for scraping

+A number of tools have been developed to help build web scrapers.
+These differ in capability/expressiveness and in their usability without programming.
+Several of the available tools are associated with services which host the scraper and run it for a fee.
+We present the following tools:

+* [Scrapy](https://scrapy.org/) is a general framework for developing scrapers in the Python programming language.
+Its vast flexibility is matched by substantial technical barriers to entry.
+* [Portia](https://scrapinghub.com/portia/) is a visual scraping tool built on the Scrapy framework.
+It is free open-source software, such that you (or IT support staff) can easily launch your own Portia instance to develop and run scrapers.
+It still requires some technical knowledge about the structure of a scraper and how to specify patterns for extracting specific content.
+* [Grepsr](https://www.grepsr.com) provides an extension for the Chrome Browser, which delivers an extremely intuitive interface for building scrapers with minimal technical knowledge.
+Although it demands a fee for any substantial scraping project, its simplicity was outlying in our review of available scraping tools, and serves us well as an introduction to the scraping task.

+We will now drill down into scraping proceeding from the simplest tool the most intricate.

 # References

 * [Web Scraping (Wikipedia)](https://en.wikipedia.org/wiki/Web_scraping)
 * [The Data Journalism Handbook: Getting Data from the Web](http://datajournalismhandbook.org/1.0/en/getting_data_3.html)